Here are the biggest known bears from each category to ever pad over the earth.

 Here's Scott's grizzly skull:

-Again for comparison sake, here’s Larry Fitzgerald’s 2013 hunter-taken world record grizzly.
-Fitzgerald’s bear scored 27 6/16, just 7/16 shy of the all-time world record found by Scott.
-Fitzgerald’s bear also measured nearly nine feet tall.
+Again for comparison sake, Larry Fitzgerald's 2013 hunter-taken world record grizzly scored 27 6/16, just 7/16 shy of the all-time world record found by Scott.
+Fitzgerald's bear also measured nearly nine feet tall.

 The world record for Alaskan brown bear has stood for 75 years.
 It was a bear that was taken in 1952 on Kodiak Island, Alaska by Roy Lindsley.
-The bear’s skull scored 30 12/16, with its greatest length less the lower jaw being 17 15/16, and its greatest width being 12 13/16.
+Boone and Crockett says the bear's skull scored 30 12/16, with its greatest length less the lower jaw being 17 15/16, and its greatest width being 12 13/16.

 Lindsley was on a hunt for a specimen to donate to the Los Angeles County Museum, and was reportedly told by his guide to not shoot this particular bear as there was a bigger one to be had.
 But Lindsley figured this bear would do well enough.